neutron-org/neutron-docs/docs/neutron-core/interchain-queries/messages.md

   // is IBC connection ID for getting ConsensusState to verify proofs string connection_id = 5;

-  // is used to say how often the query must be updated uint64 update_period = 6;
+  // is used to specify how often (in neutron blocks) the query must be updated uint64 update_period = 6;

   // is the signer of the message